Murtazahussan/volcanobot_sim/README.md

 # Volcanobot_Sim
 ##########################   Simulation Based 3D Mapping Using 2 RP-Lidars in Vertical and Horizontal ########################

-# INSTALLATION FOR Simulation Setup
+# Installation For Simulation Setup

 (.) cd catkin_ws/src